Local Development Plan 3 (LDP3)

 21. Minerals

-Once approved the Evidence Report will be submitted to the Scottish Government for what is called a Gatecheck.
+Once approved, the Evidence Report will be submitted to the Scottish Government for what is called a Gatecheck.
 This will involve a Reporter from the Directorate of Planning and Environmental Appeals reviewing the evidence and deciding if it is sufficient to start preparation of the proposed LDP3.

 Potential development sites - Expressions of interest

-As well as seeking comments on the content of the Topic Papers, the council are keen to establish, at an early stage, what sites landowners, developers or others may be considering promoting through LDP3.
+As well as seeking comments on the content of the Topic Papers, the council is keen to establish, at an early stage, what sites landowners, developers or others may be considering promoting through LDP3.
 This dialogue can assist in shaping LDP3’s Spatial Strategy, potentially highlighting issues such as infrastructure capacity, cumulative impacts and consideration of current or future designations which may need to be addressed in advance of development.